wp-plugins/plugin-register/readme.txt

 $register->name = "Plugin Register"; // the full name of your plugin (this will be displayed in your statistics)
 $register->version = "1.0"; // the version of your plugin (this will be displayed in your statistics)
 $register->developer = "Chris Taylor"; // your name
-$register->homepage = "http://www.stillbreathing.co.uk"; // your Wordpress website where Plugin Register is installed (no trailing slash)`
+$register->homepage = "http://www.stillbreathing.co.uk"; // your Wordpress website where Plugin Register is installed (no trailing slash)
+$register->Plugin_Register(); // set Plugin Register to be called when the plugin is activated

 The reports you get include: